 WHAT IS STUDENT LOAN FORGIVENESS?

-- Starting 2014, borrowers would qualify to pay for payments based on 10% of their discretionary income
+- Starting in 2014, borrowers would qualify for payments based on 10% of their discretionary income

-- Money will be used primarily to increase college funding as well as to fund minority and poor students
+- Money would be used primarily to increase college funding, as well as, to fund minority and poor students

 - Subsidies will no longer be given to private lenders by the federal government for federally backed loans